afishbeck/HPCC-Platform/helm/examples/certmanager/README.md

 </Result>
 ```

-The default external issuer uses self signed certificates.
+The default public issuer uses self signed certificates.
 This makes it very easy to set up but browsers
 will not recognize the certificates as trustworthy and the browser will warn users that the connection
 is not safe.